-(g) Anti-Displacement Strategies - 5 Points Maximum
+(g) Anti-Displacement Strategies - 6 Points Maximum

-(1) Up to 3 points (1 point per strategy) for Projects that either implement strategies or programs, or are located in jurisdictions with policies, strategies or programs that currently exist to prevent the displacement of local community residents from the area surrounding the Project.
-Strategies should be selected from the following lists and may only be counted for one point each unless otherwise noted.\
+(1) Up to 4 points (1 point per strategy) for Projects that either implement strategies or programs, or are located in jurisdictions with policies, strategies or programs that currently exist to prevent the displacement of local community residents from the area surrounding the Project.
+Each strategy or program is only eligible for fulfilling a single scoring criterion.